BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 For data access, we implemented the `SessionsDataManager` class, which is responsible for managing storage, be it in memory or in a database.

-We also implemented the `SessionsDataGame`, `SessionsDataPlayer`, and `SessionsDataSession` interfaces, which are responsible for managing the data of the respective entities. and support different types of implementations, such as in-memory storage or database storage.
+We also implemented the `SessionsDataGame`, `SessionsDataPlayer`, and `SessionsDataSession` interfaces, which are responsible for managing the data of the respective entities and support different types of implementations, such as in-memory storage or database storage.

 For the storage interface implementation, we created the `SessionsDataGameDB`, `SessionsDataPlayerDB`, and `SessionsDataSessionDB` classes for database storage, and the `SessionsDataGameMem`, `SessionsDataPlayerMem`, and `SessionsDataSessionMem` classes for in-memory storage.